pmd/pmd/docs/pages/pmd/userdocs/extending/writing_java_rules.md

 Generally, a rule wants to check for only some node types.
-In our XPath example in [Your First Rule](pmd_userdocs_extending_your_first_rule.html), we wanted to check for some `VariableDeclaratorId` nodes.
-That's the XPath name, but in Java, you'll get access to the {% jdoc jast::ASTVariableDeclaratorId %}
+In our XPath example in [Your First Rule](pmd_userdocs_extending_your_first_rule.html), we wanted to check for some `VariableId` nodes.
+That's the XPath name, but in Java, you'll get access to the {% jdoc jast::ASTVariableId %}
 full API.

 If you want to check for some specific node types, you can override the